mokdevel/DarcMods/DarcSpawner/README.md

 ```
 string comment : See General parameters
 array<EMapDescriptorType> locationTypes : See Location parameters
-array<string> spawnNames : What resource to spawn; cars, box, ..
+array<string> spawnNames : What container to spawn; cars, box, ..
 All of these will be spawned with spawnChance chance
-float spawnChance : The change to spawn an item from spawnNames.
+float spawnChance : The change to spawn a container  from spawnNames.
 0.5 = 50% chance
 int spawnCount : The maximum amount of spawnNames to spawn.
 For example: 10 with 0.5 chance would spawn 5 items on average.
 0 = count a value depending on mapsize.
 array<string> itemNames : Items (prefabs or lootlists) to add to each spawnNames
 float itemChance : The chance to spawn and item from itemNames.
 0.5 = 50% chance